victoriastuart/CV/README.md

 ## References

-References are available upon request: Victoria.A.Stuart@gmail.com
+References are available upon request (gmail to): Victoria.A.Stuart